marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 performing to the level of their role, but overall impact is a harder thing to measure.

-All that said, I **do** think that improving is possible, but it is a much distinct art than improving technical skills.
+For example, you might have productive developers that look good on paper but aren't exactly generating tons of value and are at the same time demanding a lot of resources from the team.
+In the same way, you might have workers that seem slower but always provide high-quality and impactful changes that are aligned with core-business values.

+These situations are tricky.
+Part of growing as a manager is recognising those types of workers exist and providing feedback that enables them both to grow.

+Even though improving as a manager is a slow process and difficult in a different way than improving-as-a-developer, progressive improvement is possible.

-Managing also takes a different source of energy than coding.
+Managing takes a different source of energy than coding.
 If you are not a real people person you have to be prepared to spend more time and energy being a manager.
 Quite frankly, it's already very hard to keep on top of these "5 musts", specially as the number of reports goes up.

 The final advice here is to keep an open mind.
 Check the literature and try and read some books on management.
+Observe how your team members interact with each other and listen to what they have to say.
 Read other posts like this one about what other managers are thinking and think critically about what you read.
+Don't take our word for it!

 Some recommendations for reading: